SME business owners often complain about their accountant. Unhappy with their service and lack of attention they make comments like:

 The Take Away for the SME Business Owner

+Communicate.
 A better understanding of each other’s positions will go a long way to creating a more productive relationship.
-Appreciating that this is a relationship with expectations and obligations on both sides.
+Both parties understanding that this is a relationship with expectations and obligations on both sides.

 With the hope that it helps: